jingmeng-bioinformatics/PREDAC-CNN/README.md

 ## Getting started
 1 Please prepare the input file.
 It is required that input file has to at least contain 'seq1','seq2' and 'label' for training data and testing data or 'seq1'and 'seq2' for predict.<br>

-Example of the training data and testing data
+Example of the training data and testing data:

     label    seq_1            seq_2
     1        QKLPGNDNST...
 QKLPGNDNSS...